arrow

 Hernán's activities at the time of the Pueblo Revolt of 1689 testify to his vigor.
 He passed muster in 1680 in the company of the Salinas-Socorro area, as a captain of more than eighty years old.
 The next year he said he was seventy-six or seventy-seven, and was ready to serve as a soldier.
 He was described as a native of New México, married, of good stature, robust, with gray beard and partly gray hair, and a film on his left eye.
 He had become proficient in the languages of the Native Americans, so he served as an officer and interpreter of the Jumana language during the Domínguez Expedition into Texas in 1683-1684.

-~The Origins of New México Families, pg.
+~The Origins of New México Families, p.
 72.

 .

-Hernán Martín Serrano, who survived his brother Luis, and was so healthy and active when "more than eighty" during and after the Pueblo Revolt, appears to have had three wives wives, at the least: María Montaño, Catalina Griego, and Josefa de la Asención Gonzáles.
+Hernán Martín Serrano, who survived his brother Luis, and was so healthy and active when "more than eighty" during and after the Pueblo Revolt.

 Having been born at San Gabriel del Yunque around the year 1606, he actually was about seventy-four in 1680; and if he did come back to New Mexico in 1693; he was then about eighty-seven years old.
 He may not have returned, but his many children did return to New México with Diego de Vargas.

-His children by the first wife appear to have beeen: Juan, husband of Ana López de García; José; María, wife of Bartolomé de Ledesma (all dead before 1680); Cristóbal, certainly known to be María Montaño's son, who married Antonia Moraga; and Pascuala, daughter of Hernando Martín and María Montaño, who married Diego Durán in Santa Fé in 1694.
+His children by the first wife appear to have been: Juan; José; María, wife of Bartolomé de Ledesma, all dead before 1680; Cristóbal, certainly known to be María Montaño's son*, who married Antonia Moraga; and Pascuala, daughter of Hernando Martín and María Montaño*, who married Diego Durán in Santa Fé in 1694.

 Cristóbal Martín II, twenty, son of Hernando Martín and Catalina Griego, married a Juana de la Cruz at Guadalupe del Paso in 1697.
 Evidentally he had remained there with some of his mother's people being witness.

-~The Origins of New México Families, pg.
+~The Origins of New México Families, p.
 224

 Hernán Martín Serrano declared he was a mestizo, a soldier, lived in the vicinity of Santa Fe and was twenty-five years old on 25 Sep 1632.
 In another record, he gave his birthplace as El Yunque, which likely meant San Gabriel del Yunque.
 During the 1660s he owned and operated an "obraje," or textile manufacturing shop that used Native laborers.